MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 Host headers are configured at the web Application (IIS website) level, they're one of the website bindings properties.

-It's important to understand the distinction between Host headers in IIS and Host Named Site Collections.
+It's important to understand the distinction between Host headers in IIS and host-named site collections.
 Host headers at the IIS website level are only intended for path-based site collections.

-When using Host named site collections, SharePoint is responsible for resolving the correct site for the address based upon the incoming request passed through IIS.
+When using host-named site collections, SharePoint is responsible for resolving the correct site for the address based upon the incoming request passed through IIS.
 In most cases, applying a host header binding at the IIS website level makes it impossible to access host-named site collections through the IIS website.
 This inaccessibility is because IIS won't respond to requests for host names that differ from the host header binding.

 > [!IMPORTANT]
 > If an existing web application has a host header binding set, IIS won't return pages from the host-named site collection until you remove the binding from IIS.
 For more information, see [Update a web application URL and IIS bindings for SharePoint 2013](update-a-web-application-url-and-iis-bindings.md).